Women's Service Guilds: History

 The recently federated state of Western Australia was the second Australian state to grant most women a vote in government elections.
 Many existing and incipient organisations moved to capitalise on the emancipation of women and Women's Service Guilds (WSG) sought to co-ordinate the political actions of these organisations.
 Despite a 'conservative' membership, similar to the Country Women's Association (CWA) or later National Council of Women of Australia, the body sought to promote feminism and remain free of the two party system that dominated the political scene.
+It was founded in 1909.
 The longtime president and co-founder of the WSG was Bessie Rischbieth who connected the organisation to British and American movements and led the organisation to become a national one.
-Other notable members include Roberta Jull and Edith Cowan (cofounders), Ruby Hutchison, Florence Cardell-Oliver, Mary M Bennett, Jean Beadle and broadcaster Irene Greenwood.
+Other notable members include Roberta Jull and Edith Cowan (cofounders), Mary Martha Farrelly, Amelia Morrison Macdonald, Ruby Hutchison, Florence Cardell-Oliver, Mary M Bennett, Jean Beadle and broadcaster Irene Greenwood.